Vincent-Therrien/image-registration/README.md

       > scp -P 2222 image-registration root@localhost:~
     ```

 4. **Test on ARM**.
-Tests were performed on a QEMU virtual machine.
+Tests were performed on a QEMU virtual machine or on
+  the host system as long as Python can be executed.

    * Transfer the test suite on QEMU from the host system: